pars3c/redux-first-project/README.md

 My passion for programming started when I was 18 years old, when I read '2001 A Space Odyssey' for the the first time.
 It captivated me to think about the future and evolution.

 Since then I never stopped fighting for that passion.
-Right now my main focus is on becoming Data Scientist, making Python my primary tool.
+Right now my main focus is on becoming Data Scientist.

+## Check my Projects, Blog Posts and Career in:

 <a href="https://www.linkedin.com/in/believer-of-the-monolith/">
 <img src="https://raw.githubusercontent.com/pars3c/redux-first-project/master/src/assets/linkedin-icon.png" alt="Aderito Xavier" width="50" height="50" style="margin-right:30px"/>